Living in London

 London's theatre scene is known across the world for its creativity, quality and variety.

 From the commercial West End to fringe theatres and arts festivals, there is something for everyone.
 Many theatres offer student discounts or cheaper tickets for under 25s and under 30s, so make sure you check when booking and use your RADA student card - or purchase a Totum card from NUS, which guarantees you a discount at many theatres, attractions, restaurants and shops across London and the UK.

 We want to help you access the wealth of theatre across London while on a student budget.
 We are regularly sent exclusive offers and discounts for productions and events, which we share with students each week in the Your Student Experience newsletter.
-Your course may also include trips to productions or behind-the-scenes visit.
+Your course may also include trips to productions or behind-the-scenes visits.

 As well as theatre, we'd encourage you to explore the other cultural attractions on offer across the city.
 Most of the major London museums and galleries are free to enter (with paid tickets for special exhibitions), including the V&A, Natural History Museum, Tate Modern, Tate Britain, Science Musuem, Black Cultural Archives, National Gallery, Brunei Gallery, British Museum, Whitechapel Gallery, Museum of London, Royal Academy, Horniman Museum, Southbank Centre and many more.
 There are also countless festivals, markets, sporting events, carnivals, talks and lectures and much more taking place throughout the year in every corner of the capital!